giacbrd/python-dandelion-eu/README.rst

 python-dandelion-eu
 ===================

-Bring the power of the dandelion.eu_ semantic and datagem API to your python applications and scripts!
+Bring the power of the dandelion.eu_ semantic to your python applications and scripts!
 Semantic in python couldn't be easier.